apache/activemq-artemis/docs/user-manual/en/client-reconnection.md

 ## 100% Transparent session re-attachment

-If the failure was due to some transient failure such as a temporary network failure, and the target server was not restarted, then the sessions will still be existent on the server, assuming the client hasn't been disconnected for more than [connection-ttl](connection-ttl.md)
+If the disconnection was due to some transient failure such as a temporary network outage and the target server was not restarted, then the sessions will still exist on the server, assuming the client hasn't been disconnected for more than [connection-ttl](connection-ttl.md)

 In this scenario, Apache ActiveMQ Artemis will automatically re-attach the